Founder of Aroma Foundry

 Lemongrass is more commonly associated with food, as is only proper because it’s darn delicious.
-But lemongrass in its tea and essential oil forms can also be put to purposes other than enhancing soups’ flavors.
-In many countries where lemongrass is abundant, it’s been used to aid women stimulate menstrual flow.
+However, that's not all that lemongrass has to offer In many countries where lemongrass is abundant, it’s been used to aid the stimulation of menstrual flow.
 As was mentioned in the introduction earlier, doing this much is often necessary because an irregular menstruation cycle often equals a prolonged PMS.
-And a prolonged PMS equals hell on earth.

 Although some would recommend making tea out of lemongrass oil itself, please bear in mind that oil, by nature, is not water-soluble.
-Essential oils will need to be processed further to be put to such a purpose, which as often as not isn’t worth the trouble.
+Essential oils will need to be processed further to be put to such a purpose, which, more often than not, isn’t worth the trouble.
 Also, ingesting essential oils in their pure state can be dangerous because its highly concentrated form can burn or damage the sensitive linings of the mouth and throat.
 Please exercise due caution and consult a qualified professional before putting essential oils into uses for which they’ve not been originally intended.

 Learn more about lemongrass essential oil.

 Sage has deep roots in history.
-It was held to be sacred by the Ancient Greeks and Romans, the latter of which gave it the name “salvere,” meaning “to save.”
-It’s also been used in purifying ceremonies by Native Americans, who burned the aromatic herb in preparation for sacred rituals.
+It was held to be sacred by the Ancient Greeks and Romans, the latter of which gave it the name “salvere,” which means “to save.”
+It was also used in purifying ceremonies by Native Americans, who burned the aromatic herb in preparation for sacred rituals.
 During Medieval Times, thieves also burned sage, not in order to pray but in order to avoid catching the bubonic plague from the stricken households they’re in the middle of robbing blind.

 Similar to lemongrass oil discussed earlier, sage essential oil is also a natural emmenagogue, or an inducer of menstrual flow.
-Aside from this primary purpose, however, emmenagogues have also been known to facilitate the release of hormones such as estrogen, which would then aid in promoting a smoother menstrual course with less pain and fewer PMS symptoms.
+Aside from this primary purpose, however, emmenagogues have also been known to facilitate the release of hormones such as estrogen.
+These hormones would then aid in promoting a smoother menstrual course with less pain and fewer PMS symptoms.

 Learn more about sage essential oil.

 Here’s another natural emmenagogue for you.
-Also similar to sage, cedarwood essential oil’s use is steeped in history and is widespread across many cultures.
+Also similar to sage, cedarwood essential oil’s use is steeped in history and can be found in many cultures.
 And as with other essential oils, cedarwood works its wonders through two main pathways.

 One is through topical application, wherein the beneficial molecules of the plants’ essence seep into the skin and are absorbed into the bloodstream.
 They then work their way naturally towards the areas that they deem to be in need of fixing.
 If there’s an infection within the body, the components within the oil that are designed to help thwart it would zero in and attack.
 Of course, they might not be able to defeat it in one go, but repeated application should be able to help eliminate the infection and other such issues.

 Of course, after passing through the nose, the microdroplets of the essential oil would then reach the lungs.
 Similar to how this organ would process nicotine out of cigarette smoke and then send that chemical throughout the body, the lungs would convert the components within the essential oil microdroplets into materials that the body can make use of.
-As they’re chock-full of beneficial properties (what with being an anti-inflammatory, antimicrobial, antidepressant, and more all at once), you can just imagine the range of possibilities they could offer in terms of improving not just your body’s health but also your mind’s balance.
+As they’re full of beneficial properties (anti-inflammatory, antimicrobial, antidepressant, and more all at once), you can just imagine the range of possibilities they could offer in terms of improving not just your body’s health but also your mind’s balance.

 Similar with ylang ylang essential oil and the others on this list, it isn’t just one or two symptoms of PMS that cedarwood essential oil can help alleviate.
 In conjunction with helping to regulate and, perhaps eventually, stabilize a woman’s menstrual cycle, it could also be put to use in helping remove skin blemishes like acne, relieve muscle aches and internal spasms, induce restful sleep, clear toxins from the body, and improve mental and emotional balance.

-If these potential benefits doesn’t quite tick off every checkbox in your personal list of PMS woes, however, you might be better-served to try the art of essential oil blending.
+If these potential benefits don’t quite tick off every checkbox in your personal list of PMS woes, however, you might be better-served to try the art of essential oil blending.
 Later, we’ll assist you in getting started on that path.
-For now, see this last in our list of six essential oils for PMS symptoms.
+For now, see this last item on our list of six essential oils for PMS symptoms.

 Learn more about cedarwood essential oil.

-Lavender and its essential oil are most famous for those baby commercials tinted all purple, advertising its powerfully soothing and incredibly fragrant scent.
-These properties are so well-known, they’ve completely overshadowed the other things that lavender essential oil could be good for.
+Lavender and its essential oil are most famous for those baby commercials tinted all purple, advertising lavender's powerfully soothing and incredibly fragrant scent.
+These properties are so well-known, they’ve completely overshadowed the other things that lavender essential oil are also good for.
 Helping manage symptoms of PMS… is NOT one of those ignored uses, which is actually saying something about its relative effectiveness to that end.
 It would take a lot to stand up to those lavender baby commercials, wouldn’t you agree?

 When it works its way to your body either by being rubbed topically or by being diffused into the air you breathe, lavender essential oil facilitates a smoother flow of blood not just to all your limbs but also within your uterus.
 Severe cramping can also sometimes be caused by clotted blood that cannot easily be expelled.
-Similar to how a river with strong currents doesn’t freeze even in winter, this property of lavender would also help keep menstrual blood from congealing, allowing it to flow freely out when it should and thereby helping eliminate the pain you might otherwise feel.
+Similar to how a river with strong currents doesn’t freeze even in winter, this property of lavender would also help keep menstrual blood from congealing.
+Lavender will allow the blood to flow freely out when it should, thereby helping eliminate the pain you might otherwise feel.
 And this isn’t the only way lavender can offer you a break from nature’s loving torture.